 In February 2013 NAIT students passed a referendum to continue U-Pass at NAIT and extend it to all credit students.
 NAITSA’s bylaws require that a fee such as U-Pass be approved in a referendum, and that it must pass by a 2/3 majority of students who vote.
 The vote passed with 78% of students in favor.
 Those students who were full members of NAITSA were eligible to vote.

 Continuing Education students could not vote as they were only limited members of NAITSA and paid a greatly reduced fee of $6 rather than $45.
 To allow those students to vote would have required NAITSA to change its bylaws and increase their fees.
 Furthermore, it would have required that NAITSA acquire an accurate list of voters from NAIT Continuing Education, a department that has never had to compile a voter list for NAITSA.
 To do so would have required a process that separated credit and non-credit continuing education, and would have been difficult to ensure accuracy.
 Ultimately allowing Continuing Education students to vote was not possible.

 Yes, U-Pass fees are eligible to claim for the Federal Transit Tax credit.
-Just follow the following steps:
+Just follow the steps below:

-- This should lead you to a breakdown of your fees, including the U-Pass.
-This will be what you print to include in your taxes.
+4. This should lead you to a breakdown of your fees, including the U-Pass.
+This is the information you print to include in your taxes.
 Make sure you do it for both semesters.